jieyibi/jieyibi.github.io/_pages/miscellanies.md

   * Complex System Modeling and Simulation
   * Annals of Mathematics and Artificial Intelligence
 * **Student Volunteer**:
+  * The 20th Workshop for Women in Machine Learning (WiML) @ NeurIPS: 2025 @ San Diego
   * ACM Conference on Recommender Systems (RecSys): 2023 @ Singapore